-VML encourages the Commonwealth to institutionalize best practices by developing building code standards that enhance environmental sustainability and energy efficiency and to enact policies that enable local governments to promote environmental sustainability and energy efficiency in construction.
-The Board of Housing and Community Development is to be commended for adopting the latest model codes for commercial buildings.
-Accordingly, VML supports adopting all provisions of the 2018 International Energy Conservation Code for residential construction.

-VML recognizes that the impacts of global climate change, as it relates to relative sea-level rise, habitat destruction and alteration, temperature increase, and variations in seasonal rainfall patterns, will negatively impact our communities.
-State officials should provide tools to localities to take inventory of greenhouse emissions and assist with greenhouse gas emission reduction plans.

-Renewable Energy, Solar, & Wind Energy.
+VML encourages the Commonwealth to institutionalize best practices by developing building 1 code standards that enhance environmental sustainability and energy efficiency and to enact 2 policies that enable local governments to promote environmental sustainability and energy 3 4 efficiency in construction.
+The Board of Housing and Community Development is to be 5 commended for adopting the latest model codes for commercial buildings.
+Accordingly, VML supports adopting all provisions of the 2021 International Energy Conservation Code for 6 7 residential construction.
+8 9 VML recognizes that the impacts of global climate change, as it relates to sea-level rise, habitat destruction and alteration, temperature increase, and variations in seasonal rainfall patterns, will 10 negatively impact our communities.
+State officials should provide tools to localities to take 11 inventory of greenhouse emissions and assist with greenhouse gas emission reduction plans.
+12 13 14 Renewable Energy, Solar, & Wind Energy.
 Clean energy sources should be encouraged, with both long and short-range energy usage designed to maximize conservation of energy resources.

-The Virginia Clean Economy Act of 2020 sets the Commonwealth on a path to be carbon-free by 2050.
-The act focuses on renewable energy generation, energy efficiency, distributed solar, offshore wind, and energy storage, among other things.

-Virginia should continue to allow and expand on renewable energy generation and the deployment of distributed energy infrastructure for all residents, businesses, local governments and utilities operating in the state.
-These measures will help to reduce energy costs to consumers and increase the available supply of energy without further degradation of the environment.
-It is important that net metering with retail compensation be retained or improved with the ability for production above specific site needs.
+15 16 17 The Virginia Clean Economy Act of 2020 sets the Commonwealth on a path to be carbon-free by 2050.
+The act focuses on renewable energy generation, energy efficiency, distributed solar, 18 offshore wind, and energy storage, among other things.
+19 20 Virginia should continue to allow and expand on renewable energy generation and the deployment 21 of distributed energy infrastructure for all residents, businesses, local governments and utilities 22 operating in the state.
+These measures will help to-reduce energy costs to consumers and increase 23 the available supply of energy without further degradation of the environment.
+It is important that 24 net metering with retail compensation be retained or improved with the ability for production 25 26 above specific site needs.
 Any claims of harm to the grid as a result of distributed solar should be accompanied by holistic studies which also consider the benefits of distributed solar.

-Virginia's utility-scale solar and shared solar markets will dramatically expand in the years ahead to meet clean-energy mandates.
-Expansion of utility-scale solar will impact tens of thousands of acres.
+27 28 29 Virginia's utility-scale solar and shared solar markets will dramatically expand in the years ahead to meet clean-energy mandates.
+Expansion of utility-scale solar will impact tens of thousands of 30 acres.
 Shared solar will be smaller in scale, but also will impact thousands of acres.
-Solar developers should continue working cooperatively with local governments on project siting, zoning, revenue-sharing, stormwater impacts on local water quality and other matters as the renewable energy market expands.
-Finally, localities must continue to retain authority to make land use decisions about the suitability of solar developments.

-Additionally, onshore wind projects are expected to appear in Virginia's higher elevations.
+Solar 31 developers should continue working cooperatively with local governments on project siting, 32 33 zoning, revenue-sharing, stormwater impacts on local water quality, and other matters as the renewable energy market expands.
+Finally, localities must continue to retain authority to make 34 land use decisions about the suitability of solar developments.
+35 36 37 Additionally, onshore wind projects are expected to appear in Virginia's higher elevations.
 Such projects are necessarily large-scale and may visually impact scenic landscapes and avian wildlife.
-Onshore wind developers must work early in the project development process with local governments on siting, zoning, visual impact, revenue and taxation, and other issues.
+38 39 Onshore wind developers must work early in the project development process with local governments on siting, zoning, visual impact, revenue and taxation, and other issues.
+40 41 42 Virginia is poised to host the nation's largest offshore wind power project.
+The General Assembly 43 has declared 2.6 gigawatts of offshore wind power to be in the public interest and that such amount of power generation be operational by December 2034.
+This offshore construction project 44

-Virginia is poised to host the nation's largest offshore wind power project.
-The General Assembly has declared 5,200 MW of offshore wind power to be in the public interest and that such amount of power generation be operational by December 2034.
-This offshore construction project will be some 27 miles off Virginia Beach's coast.
-As the project is constructed, the Commonwealth and the project's utility owner should continue working closely with coastal communities who may be impacted by and benefit from it.
+45 will be some 27 miles off Virginia Beach's coast.
+As the project is planned and constructed, the

+- 1 Commonwealth and the project's utility owner should continue working closely with coastal - 2 communities who may be impacted by and benefit from it. - 3